 The lift plugs into a standard household outlet with a 15 volt AC adapter.
 The adapter has a cable that routes to charging stations at the top and bottom of the lift.
 When the lift is not in operation it must be parked precisely on these charging contacts or the batteries can discharge and in some cases require replacement.

 The most common issue we see on this lift is batteries, which is typical for most stairlifts.
 Inevitably someone will leave the lift off the charging station or the batteries will just run low over time and need to be replaced.
-This is something that should only be done an experienced stairlift technician.
-Contact us for service in the MD, N.VA and DC area at 866-721-6004.
+Testing and replacing the batteries is something that should only be done by an experienced stairlift technician.
+Contact us for service in the MD, N.VA, and DC area at 866-721-6004.
 Live in another location check our service areas for availability.